The Choir of Clare College,

 Choral Scholars are expected to fully commit to the Choir's busy schedule of services in Chapel during full term, and the large number of external commitments throughout the year.

-Choral Scholars receive a scholarship of £100 per year (the standard university wide amont).
+Choral Scholars receive a scholarship of £100 per year (the standard university wide amount).
 More substantially, Choral Scholars receive free weekly singing lessons with respected singing teachers, masterclasses, overseas tours and, on occassion, fees for performances and broadcasts.

 The audition process consists of singing a piece of the candidate's choice to Graham Ross, the Director of Music, with some sightreading and aural tests.
 Candidates are welcome to get in touch with Graham Ross at any point throughout the year to meet informally and sing to him.
+There will be an opportunity to offer advice, informally sing a piece of your choice and to discuss the choral admissions process.

 Please click here for more information about Choral and Organ Scholarships.